 - Missing assignments:

-- Missing assignments will have a negative effect on your grade.
+- Missing assignments or exceptionally poor performance on assignments will have a negative effect on your grade.

 - Missing multiple quizzes